You feel pushed. Manipulated. Exploited. Dominated. Coerced. Pressured. Bullied. Controlled.

 - You’ll feel more courage and freedom to be yourself

-Remember that these qualities won’t develop overnight, but with practice and persistence, you will be able to experience these wonderful benefits.
+Remember that these qualities won’t develop overnight, but with practice and persistence, you’ll be able to experience many of these empowering benefits.

 How to Create Personal Boundaries That People Don’t Ignore